This Albino Woman's Review On The Fenty Beauty Shade Range Is Going Viral

 Rihanna herself took notice of Robertson's Facebook praise, and reposted Robertson's post on her own Instagram Stories with a heart emoji.
 Fenty Beauty also shared Robertson's photo on the brand's Instagram Stories and made the hashtag: #THENEWGENERATIONOFBEAUTY.

-Self-described albino Frey Prevett also posted a lengthy review on Facebook, saying, "Fenty Beauty Pro Filt'r Foundation review: albino edition."
-Speaking about the foundation's "damn good shade range," Prevett claimed, "this is the first ever foundation I've had that matches the color of my neck!"
+Frey Prevett, another albino woman, also posted a lengthy review on her personal Facebook page titled, "Fenty Beauty Pro Filt'r Foundation review: albino edition."
+Prevett spoke to the foundation's "damn good shade range," claiming, "this is the first ever foundation I've had that matches the colour of my neck!"
+She even told PopSugar, "Out of the dozen or so foundations I've purchased in the past couple years, only one of them has been wearable at all."

 Read these stories next: